paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 When an event is cancelled, for example, a journalist has the problem-solving creativity to come up with a new idea.
 It might be to write a new story about why it was cancelled, or the challenges facing this particular event organiser, or events organisers more generally.
 Or there is a piece to be written about the cost of security for the event, or they forget about the event and go to their list of backup story ideas (always have one!)

 When an interviewee pulls out we have to think creatively about ways to solve that problem: is there a way to persuade them to change their mind?
 Where can we find alternatives?
 How can we re-angle the story around a different interviewee and still use some of the material we've gathered?
+This to some extent comes under the quality of **adaptability**.

 Working through some of these scenarios is a useful exercise in developing the sort of resilience that editors want from reporters - although pretty much any live news day will generate these obstacles anyway, as students are often ignored by, or turned down by, potential interviewees.